- ARTICLE I: NAME

 - The act of a majority of the Executive Committee present at any meeting of the Executive Committee shall be considered an act of the Executive Committee.

-- The Executive Committee may also determine the term of a committee at the time of its appointment, or it may terminate the committee at any time by resolution adopted by a majority of the Executive Committee Members in office.
+3. The Executive Committee may also determine the term of a committee at the time of its appointment, or it may terminate any committee at any time by resolution adopted by a majority of the Executive Committee Members in office.

-- The ISC Bylaws may be altered, amended or repealed.
+1. The ISC By-Laws may be altered, amended or repealed.

-- The members of the Executive Committee shall review the ISC Bylaws every 5 years.
+1. The members of the Executive Committee shall review the ISC By-Laws every five years.

-- After review and/or revision, in order to confirm the accuracy of the By-Laws and their consistency with current practices of the ISC, the Co-Presidents and Vice President - Communications shall initial and date the By-Laws in the space provided below.
+2. After review and/or revision, in order to confirm the accuracy of the By-Laws and their consistency with current practices of the ISC, the Co-Presidents and Vice President - Communications shall date and set forth their name below.